ExpressLRS/Docs/docs/software/user-defines.md

 For all your customization needs, use `DMY_STARTUP_MELODY` to define your own startup melody using the BlHeli32 or RTTTL syntax.
 For BLHeli32, the parameters `music string` and `bpm` are required, whereas `semitone offset` is optional to transpose the entire melody up or down by the defined amount of semitones.

-Example BlHeli32 melodies are available on [Rox Wolfs youtube channel](https://www.youtube.com/playlist?list=PL_O0XT_1mZinetucKyuBUvkju8P7DEg-v), some experimentation may be required though. :musical_note: To write your own melody, **[this (Sheet Music 101)](https://github.com/nseidle/AxelF_DoorBell/wiki/How-to-convert-sheet-music-into-an-Arduino-Sketch)** and **[this (BLHeli Piano)](https://dra6n.github.io/blhelikeyboard.github.io/)** are useful resources.
+For example, BlHeli32 melodies are available on [Rox Wolf's youtube channel](https://www.youtube.com/playlist?list=PL_O0XT_1mZinetucKyuBUvkju8P7DEg-v), some experimentation may be required though. :musical_note: To write your own melody, **[this (Sheet Music 101)](https://github.com/nseidle/AxelF_DoorBell/wiki/How-to-convert-sheet-music-into-an-Arduino-Sketch)** and **[this (BLHeli Piano)](https://dra6n.github.io/blhelikeyboard.github.io/)** are useful resources.

 The build process also supports RTTTL-formatted ringtone strings.
-RTTTL melodies are delimited by colons `:` and start with a description versus the BLHeli style with have pipes `|`. e.g. `Mario:d=4,o=5,b=100:32p,16e6,16e6,16p,16e6,16p,16c6,16e6,16p,16g6,8p,16p,16g`
+RTTTL melodies are delimited by colons `:` and start with a description versus the BLHeli style with pipes `|`. e.g. `Mario:d=4,o=5,b=100:32p,16e6,16e6,16p,16e6,16p,16c6,16e6,16p,16g6,8p,16p,16g`

 ```
 DISABLE_STARTUP_BEEP
 ```
-Disables beep sequence at startup of TX, but the TX will still beep when CRSF connection is acquired
+Disables beep sequence at startup of TX, but the TX will still beep when the CRSF connection is acquired

 ```
 DISABLE_ALL_BEEPS